-To shoot people at night and obtain a natural-looking night scene in the background, use the <≦> (Night Portrait) mode.
-Using a tripod is recommended
+To shoot people at night and obtain a natural-looking night scene in the background, use the $\langle \mathbf{E} \rangle$ (Night Portrait) mode.
+Using a tripod is recommended.

-- Use a wide-angle lens and a tripod.
+• Use a wide-angle lens and a tripod.

 When using a zoom lens, use the wide-angle end to obtain a wide night view.
-Also, use a tripod to prevent camera shake. - Check the subject's brightness.
+Also, use a tripod to prevent camera shake.

+• Check the subject's brightness.

 Under low light, the built-in flash will fire automatically to obtain a good exposure of the subject.

-It is recommended to play back the image after shooting to check - It is recommended to play back the image after shooting to check the image brightness.
-If the subject looks dark, move nearer and shoot again. - Also shoot with the <屆+> (Scene Intelligent Auto) mode.
-Since camera shake is prone to occur with night shots, shooting also in the <屆+> mode is recommended.
+It is recommended to play back the image after shooting to check the image brightness.
+If the subject looks dark, move nearer and shoot again.

+Also shoot with the < A+ > (Scene Intelligent Auto) mode.

+Since camera shake is prone to occur with night shots, shooting also in the $\langle \Delta^{+} \rangle$ mode is recommended.